metio/yosql/yosql-website/content/_index.md

 ### zero dependency

 `YoSQL` is a true zero dependency solution.
 Instead of adding a new dependency to your project, `YoSQL` is available as a build-tool that is only active during build-time.
 Once everything is generated, `YoSQL` is no longer required at run-time.
-Want to rely only on JDK classes without any external dependencies? - `YoSQL` got you covered as well.
+The generated code relies only on JDK classes without any external dependencies.

 ### developer friendly